developer-usmedia/giz-costing-tool-app/README.md

     npm run extract-i18n
 ```

 This will generate a new source json & xlf file.
-Make sure you copy the new translations to all translation files and translate the content.
+Make sure you copy the new translations to all translation files (for now just es) and translate the content.
+Sometimes angular changes the ID for a translation (for example if the meaning is changed): make sure to also update the id's for the other translations.
 The XLF file is used a reference.
 In this file you can see where a string is used.

 Test the translations using the separate start tasks for each language.